Julian24356/Julian24356/README.md

 - 👋 Hi, I’m @Julian24356
 - 👀 I’m interested in backend software engineering
-- 🌱 I’m currently learning all the concepts of deploying an API
+- 🌱 I’m currently learning all the concepts of developing an API
 - 💞️ I’m looking to collaborate on everything that seems interesting
 - 📫 How to reach me: Leave an email at iulianprodan6@gmail.com
 - 😄 Pronouns: he/him